Akomal/Citi-Bike-ETL-Workflow/README.md

     poetry install
     ```
 4. Modify variable values in the terraform files to match your GCP project, region, and desired bucket names
+5. Update environment secrets in github
-5. Pass bucket names and other runtime parameters to the DAGs
+6. Pass bucket names and other runtime parameters to the DAGs
-6. Push the code to github and it will trigger a CI/CD workflow on master branch
+7. Push the code to github and it will trigger a CI/CD workflow on master branch